Konvt/pgbar/docs/QuickStart.md

 Since the execution time of a single rendering job cannot be zero, if the working interval is lowered to zero, it means that the renderer never stops; This results in higher visual fluency and processor load.

 If you only want to modify the visual fluency of an animation component, you can do so using the `pgbar::option::Shift` type and the `shift()` method in the configuration type.

+## Hide the completed progress bar
+`pgbar` allows the automatic hiding of the completed progress bar string.
+This feature can be enabled or disabled by `pgbar::config::hide_completed()`.

+It should be particularly noted that this function can be affected by the unexpectedly destructed progress bar, resulting in chaotic terminal rendering in some cases.

 ## Assertion
 `pgbar` uses assert in `<cassert>` to insert multiple assertion checks into the code that only take effect when the macro `PGBAR_DEBUG` is defined and the library assertion is turned on.